AaltoSciComp/scicomp-docs/triton/apps/gurobi.rst

 Gurobi with Julia
 -----------------

+.. admonition:: Warning: page not updated for current Triton
+  :class: warning, triton-v2-apps

+  This page hasn't been updated since Triton was completely upgraded in May 2024.
+The software might not be installed and the old information below might not work anymore (or  might need adapting).
+  If you need this software, :ref:`open an issue <issuetracker>` and tell us so we can reinstall/update it.

 For Julia there exists a package called
 `Gurobi.jl <https://github.com/jump-dev/Gurobi.jl>`_ that provides an interface
 to Gurobi.
 This package needs Gurobi C libraries so that it can run.
 The